Criminal injuries compensation for abuse victim who made a no win, no fee claim

-Our client was just 15 years of age when she experienced abuse from an older man who was both controlling and manipulative.
+Our client was just 15 years of age when she was abused by an older man who was both controlling and manipulative.
 He was convicted for child abduction and sexual activity with a child.
 He was sentenced to serve 4 ½ years in prison for his offences against our client.

-When she was 19 years old she appointed a member of our specialist team of abuse lawyers to help her claim for criminal injuries compensation from the Criminal Injuries Compensation Authority on a no win, no fee basis.
+When she was 19 years old she appointed a member of our specialist team of abuse lawyers to claim criminal injuries compensation from the Criminal Injuries Compensation Authority on a no win, no fee basis.

-An application was prepared and submitted to the CICA.
+A CICA application was prepared and submitted to the CICA.
 Further evidence was obtained to support the application, including our client’s GP records.
-This allowed abuse lawyer Rachel Thain to investigate whether our client would be eligible for a higher award on the basis that she suffered a disabling mental injury as a result of the abuse.
+This allowed us to investigate whether our client would be eligible for a higher award on the basis that she suffered a disabling mental injury as a result of the abuse.

 The CICA accepted the abuse had a significant detrimental effect on our client’s mental health and wellbeing and offered her an award of £16,500, which she chose to accept.